 The bill amends the Arkansas Code to establish a standardized flexible school calendar system for public schools, effective from the 2026-2027 school year.
-It requires public school districts and open-enrollment public charter schools to start the school year on or after July 1 and to conclude by June 30, while ensuring a minimum of 178 school days and 1,068 instructional hours.
-The legislation also includes provisions for make-up instructional hours in case of missed days due to emergencies.
-Additionally, it introduces new definitions and requirements regarding school days and recess, and it repeals the previous section concerning a twelve-month school year, promoting a more adaptable academic calendar.
+It requires public school districts and open-enrollment public charter schools to start the school year on or after July 1 and end by June 30, ensuring a minimum of 178 school days and 1,068 instructional hours, along with an additional 30 make-up hours for emergencies.
+The bill also introduces new definitions and requirements regarding school days, recess, and emergency closures, while repealing the previous section that allowed for a twelve-month school year, thereby promoting a more structured academic calendar.

 Statutes affected: